-Did You Know? is a bi-monthly series from OGA that will feature answers to some of our members most frequently-asked-questions.
+Did You Know?
+OGA that will feature answers to some of our members most frequently-asked-questions.
 This information will be archived for future reference.
 Please contact OGA President, Kristin Mullins, should you have questions or need additional information.

 Scroll down to find a topic, or select a topic below to jump to the information you're looking for:

-Ohio will soon become the 25th state to legalize medical marijuana with the passage of House Bill 523 by the Ohio Legislature last week.
+Ohio is the 25th state to legalize medical marijuana with the passage of House Bill 523 by the Ohio Legislature.
 Since California first legalized medical marijuana back in 1996, a total 24 states and DC have followed suit in passing various measures to legalize medicinal uses of marijuana.
-With Ohio’s pending law likely to go into effect this fall, what does this mean for Ohio employer’s and businesses?
+With Ohio's pending law likely to go into effect this fall, what does this mean for Ohio employer's and businesses?

 Please contact Kristin Mullins for any additional guidance on this subject or any other government affairs questions.